jeffdoolittle/DbTransmogrifier/README.md

 * Support other RDBMS's (Oracle, SQL CE, Firebird, MySql, etc.)
 * Allow for alternative migration discovery conventions (file system based migrations, alternative assembly scanning options, etc.)
 * Create a NuGet installation package
+* Add support for dependency injection so migrations can have their dependencies supplied to them by a container